 Getting a new booking is an amazing euphoric feeling… but turning that new booking into a recurring client is even better.
 A recurring client means a person who already knows you, marketing dollars already spent, and a higher lifetime value for your business.
 A strong base of happy recurring clients is the difference between a 5 figure business and a 7 figure business and since growth is key, I started looking at my recurring numbers with Enjoy Maids and put together a strategy to increase my recurring customer percentage for the month of May.

 While I was doing a great job in attracting new clients, my recurring client retention rate was suffering.
 Because each new lead cost me between $30 and $60… my profit margin was little to none and the end of the month didn’t feel so great.
 In fact, it is six to seven times cheaper to keepa customer than it is to acquire a new one and my bottom line felt every bit of that statistic.

 So what’s a healthy recurring revenue rate?
-According to Rohan (owner of Maids in Black and Launch27), an ideal recurring revenue percentage to get you to a million dollar business is upwards of 50%.
+According to a successful maid service company owner, an ideal recurring revenue percentage to get you to a million-dollar business is upwards of 50%.

 So in order to save my business, I have to take steps to turn one time clients into recurring clients.
 While I am not exactly where I need to be, here are the 5 steps I took to increase my percentage of recurring clients by 26% in less than one month.

 We took a look at the booking form and how it was converting, and decided to simplify it even more.
 We removed any barriers to book and focused on increasing our overall conversion rate which ultimately increases our recurring rate and was our first step in success.

 2. I placed my emphasis on booking recurring services